htmfilho/htmfilho.github.io/_posts/2017-07-16-welcome-to-jekyll.markdown

 to WordPress' database or any exported files, but you do need a way to navigate chronologically through posts using links like "Previous" or "Next".
 You also need some knowledge of Git and a GitHub account to be able to version your code and reuse existing code.
-At last, but not least, you should be able prepare a Python runtime environment and run Python scripts with it.
+Last, but not least, you should be able prepare a Python runtime environment and run Python scripts with it.

 Python is an extremely useful programming language.
-The combination of a readable and expressive syntax with a rich collection of libraries make it one of the most powerful languages available.
+The combination of a readable and expressive syntax with a rich collection of libraries makes it one of the most powerful languages available.
 It can also be severely criticized but I have been working with it since 2015, achieving amazing results so far.
 That's a "Get Your Shit Done"® kind of language.